AdobeDocs/experience-manager-65.en/help/assets/video-profiles.md

 Dynamic Media already comes with a predefined Adaptive Video Encoding profile-a group of video upload settings for MP4 H.264-that is optimized for the best viewing experience.
 You can use this profile when you upload your videos.

 However, if this predefined profile does not meet your needs, you can choose to create your own adaptive video encoding profile.
-When you use the setting **Encode for adaptive streaming**&ndash;as a best practice&ndash;all encoding presets that you add to the profile are validated to ensure that all videos have the same aspect ratio.
+When you use the setting **[!UICONTROL Encode for adaptive streaming]**&ndash;as a best practice&ndash;all encoding presets that you add to the profile are validated to ensure that all videos have the same aspect ratio.
 In addition, the encoded videos are treated as a multi-bitrate set for streaming.

 When you create the video encoding profile, you will notice that most encoding options are pre-populated with recommended default settings to help you.
 However, if you select a value other than the recommended default, be aware that it may result in poor video quality during playback and other performance issues.